zkevinbai/Alexandria/README.md

 [Alexandria](https://alexandria-book.herokuapp.com/#/) is a book search engine and reading tracker designed by readers for readers.

+We built this in 5 days time: March 11 - March 12 and April 2 - April 4 2019.

 Team Githubs:
 * [Kevin](https://github.com/zkevinbai)
 * [Sam](https://github.com/sdodonnell)